ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/ALU_unit/README.md

-# **Arithmatic & Logic unit**
+# **Arithmetic & Logic unit**

-The ALU unit in this design can perform all the logic logic operations and two arithmatic operations.
+The ALU unit in this design can perform all the logic logic operations and two arithmetic operations.
 The operation count is reduced to make the instruction allocation easier!!!

 ### **Overview :**